CoreWCF/CoreWCF/README.md

 ### What is Core WCF?

-Core WCF is a port of Windows Communication Foundation (WCF) to .NET Core.
-The goal of this project is to enable existing WCF projects to move to .NET Core.
+Core WCF is a port of the service side of Windows Communication Foundation (WCF) to .NET Core.
+The goal of this project is to enable existing WCF services to move to .NET Core.

 ### Package Status